 - 27. Health and Safety minimum requirements, where set out in legislation are required to be followed by all contractors and those in their supply chain.
 Going above and beyond this is encouraged where it is best practice, especially in relation to ensuring quality welfare facilities that are fit for purpose. - 28.
 Where pieces of legislation for particular industries or types of contract, such as the Construction Design and Management Regulation of 2015 are in place, these must also be followed by directly employed organisations and their supply chains. - 29.
-The council has codes of practice relating to specific circumstances, including but not limited to, the use of scaffolding, working with asbestos, working from heights

-- and working in occupied premises that will be included in contracts involving these for the contractor and their supply chain. - 30.
-All organisations are encouraged to support a healthy workforce by signing up to The London Healthy Workplace Award, details of which can be found at: https://www.london.gov.uk/what-we-do/health/london-healthy-workplace-award - 31.
-Information from the council for the application process and support can be found at:
+The council has codes of practice relating to specific circumstances, including but not limited to, the use of scaffolding, working with asbestos, working from heights and working in occupied premises that will be included in contracts involving these for the contractor and their supply chain. - 30.
+All organisations are encouraged to support a healthy workforce by signing up to The London Healthy Workplace Award. - 31.
+Information from the council for the application process and support can be found on our healthy workplaces web page.